 Castello di Querceto

-Live a chapter of Chianti history in this recently restored 16th-century castle, near Greve in Chianti.
+Live a chapter of Chianti history in this 16th-century castle, near Greve in Chianti.
 During the Historic Tour of the estate, you will have the chance to visit the castle’s chapel, old cellars, and vintage collection of wines.

 Castello di Verrazzano